T-ara: Ambassadorships

-In October 2009, T-ara became the ambassador for the "2009 Apple Day Event" in which they performed their commercial song "Apple Is A" on October 22 held at Cheonggye Plaza in Seoul.
-By December 2009, T-ara were the official ambassador for both "Busan Science Museum" and the Japanese anime 'Evangelion: Breaking' for which SS501 were previously models for.

-In June 2011, T-ara along with girl group 4minute were appointed as public relations ambassadors for "National Sharing Movement" by the Korean Ministry of Health and Welfare.
+In October 2009, T-ara became the ambassador for the "2009 Apple Day Event" in which they performed their commercial song "Apple Is A" held at Cheonggye Plaza in Seoul.
+By December 2009, T-ara were the official ambassador for both "Busan Science Museum" and the Japanese anime Evangelion: Breaking for which SS501 were previously models.
+In June 2011, T-ara was appointed as public relations ambassadors for "National Sharing Movement" by the Korean Ministry of Health and Welfare.
 The two groups attended the appointment ceremony on June 14 held at Seoul Plaza in Jung-gu, Seoul.

 In August 2011, T-ara were appointed as honorary public relations ambassadors for "2011 Gyeonggi Functional Game Festival".
-Members Qri and Boram represented the group by attending the appointment ceremony on August 31 where they received a plaque of appreciation by Gyeonggi Province governor Choi Chan-heung.
-Over 150 companies will participate in exhibitions and export consultations for the event's third edition.
+Qri and Boram represented the group by attending the appointment ceremony on August 31 where they received a plaque of appreciation from Gyeonggi Province governor Choi Chan-heung.
+Over 150 companies participated in exhibitions and export consultations for the event's third edition.
 In November 2015, T-ara was appointed ambassadors in respect of the establishment of business partnership between Hankyung Media Group and Sina Weibo.
 The group attended the "2015 Hallyu Center Awards" and received the Hallyu Envoy Award.